I hope you enjoyed the fight over the weekend.

 It was incredible to see how the fight captured the interest of so many people.

-I was not able to watch but I kept up to date on what was going on through Twitter.
-It was the first time that I ever followed a sporting event on Twitter.
+It was the first time I followed a Twitter sporting event.
+I could not watch, but I kept up to date on what was going on through Twitter.
 It was fun and kept me in the loop with what was happening.

-I wanted to explain how your leg workout could be leading to injuring and irritating your back.
+I wanted to explain how your leg workout could be causing injuries and irritating your back.

-A lot of times when it comes to our leg workouts and our leg exercises, we put unnecessary stress on our back leading to irritation, potential injury, and pain.
+When it comes to leg workouts, we often put unnecessary stress on our backs, leading to irritation, potential injury, and pain.

-I wanted to go through one of them with Orsy.
-It’s an Inclined Leg Press.
+I’ll go through one of these exercises; the Inclined Leg Press.

-We want to maintain that curve when it comes to low back area.
-What you can do is, you can still work on your legs as you do the Unilateral Inclined Leg Press.
+We want to maintain that curve when it comes to the low-back areas.
+You can still work on your legs as you do the Unilateral Inclined Leg Press.

-Orsy has got one leg up and she brings the other leg down which locks the pelvis so there is not as much rocking of that pelvis happening.
-It keeps that curve in the lower back and then she works her legs.
-And the other positive point is, she is working her hip a lot more because she has to stabilize.
+Move one leg up and bring the other down, foot planted on the floor.
+This position locks the pelvis, so there is not as much rocking of the pelvis.
+This keeps that curve in the lower back as you work your legs.
+You also work your hip a lot more because you have to stabilize.

 There you go!
 When you are working on that inclined press, look at your back.
-You might be working your legs but when you get to that end position, a lot of times you are flattening your back and pressing it up against the pad.
-This exposes your back to unnecessary stress and potential irritation, pain or a full blown injury.
+You might be working your legs, but when you get to that end position, often you are flattening your back and pressing it up against the pad.
+This exposes your back to unnecessary stress, potential irritation, pain, or a full-blown injury.